hackmajoris/hackmajoris.github.io/_posts/2018-01-08-Getting-up-a-personal-blog-using-Jekyll.md

 ---

 In this post, I will provide a step by step tutorial regarding the process I used for getting up my blog.
 In the past, I had a personal website, hosted on a paid hosting.
-I pied for the hosting services about 40$ / year + about 35$ / year for a personal domain.
+I paid for the hosting services about 40$ / year + about 35$ / year for a personal domain.

-Now, with GitHub pages, it is much easier and cheaper(actually it cost you 0$) to set up a personal site/blog.
+Now, with GitHub pages, it is much easier and cheaper(actually it costs you 0$) to set up a personal site/blog.
 Yes, you will not have a custom domain name but it is not so important for me (and maybe for you) now.
 The only thing which matters is the content and the content delivery process.

 ## Introduction